-2017 has been a year full of high-profile data breaches.
+2017 has been a year full of high-profile data breaches from hackers.
 Consumer credit score company Equifax revealed that hackers accessed up to 143 million customer account details on July 29th.
 This breach means that details such as names, social security numbers, driver’s licenses, and credit card numbers from more than 200,000 people have potentially been stolen.
 Verizon announced that phone numbers, names, and pin codes of six million Verizon customers were left online for nine days.
 Voter data belonging to almost 200 million Americans have been found online.
 Chipotle’s payment system was hacked resulting in hundreds of people’s payment information being unsecured.
 2.5 million gamers that use the XBOX360 and PlayStation PSP forums had their account details compromised; email addresses, passwords and IP addresses were leaked.
 One of the most bizarre breaches took place at a North American Casino by using an Internet-connected fish tank.
 This fish tank was connected to a PC that regulated the temperature, food, and cleanliness of the tank.
 Out of many computer crimes, it has been described as one of the most ingenious system hacks.

 Here are the nine most common ways that hackers find their way: